-Therapists: The therapy team consists of physiotherapists, occupational therapists, speech and language therapists, dieticians, psychologists and many more.
-Their job is to help you get better physically and mentally e.g. helping you to move safely around the hospital and at home.
+Therapists: Our therapy team consists of physiotherapists, occupational therapists, speech and language therapists, dieticians, psychologists and many more.
+Their job is to help you get better physically and mentally so that you can do the things you need to safely e.g. helping you to move around the hospital or helping